 The following are some of the more common crimes and punishments that people suspected of illegal house flipping may face in Nevada:

-- The federal crime of mail fraud: A defendant who uses the mail to send or receive documents related to an unlawful house flipping incident faces mail fraud charges.
+- Mail fraud: A defendant who uses the mail to send or receive documents related to an unlawful house flipping incident faces mail fraud charges.
 The maximum sentence is twenty years in Federal Prison and/or a fine.

-- The federal crime of wire fraud: A defendant suspected of using wire communications to send or receive information related to illegal property flipping may be charged with wire fraud.
+- Wire fraud: A defendant suspected of using wire communications to send or receive information related to illegal property flipping may be charged with wire fraud.
 Like mail fraud, the judge may order up to twenty years in federal prison and a fine.

-- The federal crime of bank fraud: Just like it sounds, bank fraud is when someone intentionally defrauds a financial institution.
+- Bank fraud: Just like it sounds, bank fraud is when someone intentionally defrauds a financial institution.
 Suspected illegal property flippers are frequently charged with bank fraud for allegedly deceiving banks as to the property’s value.
 The maximum penalty is thirty years in federal prison and/or one million dollars in fines.

-- The Nevada crime of mortgage fraud: Illegal property flipping usually involves the suspect lying to a mortgage company about a property’s value.
+- Mortgage fraud: Illegal property flipping usually involves the suspect lying to a mortgage company about a property’s value.
 Therefore, the D.A. may bring mortgage fraud charges against the defendant.
 Penalties range from one to twenty years in Nevada State Prison and tens of thousands of dollars in fines.